 All Members of Personnel are expected to take their annual leave.
 No measures to compensate leave are foreseen.
 Further, if you have excess annual leave remaining and as announced by the Director-General on 26th May, you can also donate up to 10 days annual leave in support of the COVID-19 CERN effort.
 Donations can be made up to 13 September on http://cern.ch/leave-donation.

-The current situation of confinement in many countries and the measures taken by CERN accordingly do not allow for onsite work, except for exceptional identified cases deemed critical for the safe functioning and safety of the site.
-This leaves no other option but to telework, and this also applied to new employees.
-In this context, a remote welcome must be ensured.
+Where a new Member of Personnel is starting their work remotely, for whichever reason (quarantine, not called back on-site yet, etc.), a remote welcome must be ensured.
 Supervisors are asked to support new members of personnel who have to start their contract working remotely as much as possible, assigning appropriate work and setting up relevant support (e.g. virtual 'buddy', setting up regular video conferences etc.).
 The relevant HR contact is also available to support the new members of personnel and supervisors in case of questions.

 Supervisors will support new members of personnel who have to start their contract working remotely as much as possible, assigning appropriate work and setting up relevant support (e.g. virtual 'buddy', setting up regular video conferences etc.).
 The relevant HR contact is also available to support you in case of questions.

-Contract start dates for fellows are in principle maintained (except where the fellow prefers to delay a contract start).
-Supervisors are expected to contact their fellows to welcome them, answer any questions or requests the new fellow may have, and prepare for their integration and work set-up, even more so given the particular context in which this contract start takes place.
-For some, the start date may be reviewed, if and only if the Fellow wishes so.
-For the FTEC and FCT trainees start dates have been reviewed in discussion with the trainee and funding body (CIEMAT, FCT) .
-Short-term interns and students planning to start in April, May or June have been contacted to inform them of respectively the suspension of the programme or the postponing of the start date in order to welcome them in conditions allowing to make the most of their learning experience.
+Contract start dates for fellows are in principle maintained (except where the supervisor and fellow agree to delay a contract start).
+Supervisors are expected to contact their fellows to welcome them, answer any questions or requests the new fellow may have, and prepare for their integration and work set-up, even more so given the particular context in which this contract start may take place.
+For the FTEC and FCT trainees, start dates have been reviewed in discussion with the trainee and funding body (CIEMAT, FCT).
+Short-term interns and students start dates have generally been pushed back to September.
+Where the work environment allows, students and interns can take up a contract earlier, provided that the supervisor and team can welcome them in conditions allowing to make the most of their learning experience.

 To pay your salary/subsistence and other indemnities (where applicable), CERN requires you to register the details of your Swiss bank account.